ZupIT/charlescd/moove/README.md

 # CharlesCD Moove

-Moove is CharlesCD's application responsible for orchestrating the hypothesis tests of your products and the delivery pipeline until it reaches your circles, facilitating the bridge between [Butler], [Villager], and [Circle Matcher].
+Moove is CharlesCD's application responsible for orchestrating the hypothesis tests of your products, and the delivery pipeline until it reaches your circles, facilitating the bridge between [Butler], [Villager], and [Circle Matcher].

 ## How Moove Works